Kim Seung-duk: Career

 Between 1993 and 2000, Kim Seung-duk worked for the Samsung Foundation of Art and Culture (now Leeum, Samsung Museum of Art) as a consulting curator based in Venice and Paris.
 For three years she was also associate curator in the Collection department of the Centre Pompidou (Paris), between 1996 and 1998.

-From 2000 till now, Seungduk Kim, as co-director and International Project Director / Development in Asia, collaborates with late Xavier Douroux(1956-2017), Franck Gautherot, Eric Troncy along with Anne Pontégnie and Stéphanie Moisdon at Consortium museum (Before Consortium contemporary art center).
-Le Consortium, founded in 1977, is a contemporary art center based in Dijon (France), which includes a publishing house (Les Presses du Réel), an exhibitions office with an interest in organising shows across genres, a film production company (Anna Sanders Films).
+From 2000 till now, Seungduk Kim, as co-director and International Project Director / Development in Asia, collaborated with the late Xavier Douroux (1956-2017), Franck Gautherot, and Eric Troncy along with Anne Pontégnie and Stéphanie Moisdon at the Consortium museum.
+Le Consortium, founded in 1977, is a contemporary art center based in Dijon, France, which includes a publishing house (Les Presses du Réel), an exhibitions office with an interest in organising shows across genres, and a film production company (Anna Sanders Films).

 From October 2011 to 2017, Kim Seung-duk was committee member of programming for the Palais de Tokyo in Paris.
-She was also project director / art consultant (with Le Consortium) on an overall public art strategy for an urban development in Doha (Qatar) from June 2011 to 2014.
+She was also project director / art consultant (with Le Consortium) on an overall public art strategy for an urban development in Doha, Qatar from June 2011 to 2014.

 From Autumn 2014 to 2016, Kim Seung-duk and Franck Gautherot, one of the original founders of Le Consortium, were in charge of the artistic direction in ACC (Asia Culture Center in Gwangju, South Korea) for space design and public art programs.

-In May 2015, on the occasion of the 56th Venice Biennale opening, Kim Seung-duk initiates with Le Consortium, le Silencio and the Palazzo Grassi, "The Venetian Blinds", first of a concert series by visual artists who are also musicians.
+In May 2015, on the occasion of the 56th Venice Biennale opening, Kim Seung-duk initiated with Le Consortium, le Silencio and the Palazzo Grassi, "The Venetian Blinds", first of a concert series by visual artists who are also musicians.

-In 2016, the workshop ‘Art & Culture master planning’ (October 4 - 7, in Seoul, Korea) was co-organised by the KAMS (Korea Arts Management Service) under the directing le Consortium, Seungduk Kim & Franck Gautherot.
+In 2016, the workshop ‘Art & Culture master planning’ (October 4–7, in Seoul, Korea) was co-organised by the KAMS (Korea Arts Management Service) under the directing le Consortium, Seungduk Kim & Franck Gautherot.